 Seeking Help from FHE Health for Depression

-If you’re asking, “Do I have depression?” chances are good you can benefit from one-on-one help and support.
-Mental health support from FHE Health can provide you with a strong path forward by offering comprehensive treatment options.
+If you’re concerned you may be depressed, chances are good you can benefit from one-on-one help and support.
+FHE Health can provide you with a strong path forward through our comprehensive treatment options.
+If depression is impacting your life, contact us today and let our compassionate team of counselors help you.